If you live in New York and your wages are being garnished, bankruptcy may be able to help you keep your paychecks and stop wage garnishment.

 If you have unpaid student loan debt, New York may be able to garnish your wages.
 If you have defaulted on your student loans, New York can garnish up to 15% of your disposable income.

-Dealing with Wage Garnishment in New York
+Dealing With Wage Garnishment in New York

 There are many ways to file for bankruptcy including hiring an attorney or filing for bankruptcy yourself.
+If you need to stop a wage garnishment in New York but can’t afford to hire a lawyer for your Chapter 7 bankruptcy, check if you’re eligible to use Upsolve’s free tool instead.